Conditioning Protein Generation via Hopfield Pattern Multiplicity: Sequence Encoding and Multiplicity Conditioning

 A key property of multiplicity-weighted conditioning is that $\mathbf{r}$ does \emph{not} alter the PCA encoding.
 The memory matrix $\hat{\mathbf{X}}$ is constructed once from the full family alignment and remains fixed regardless of $\rho$; the multiplicity weights enter only through the softmax logits.
 This separation has three consequences.
-First, the PCA subspace is independent of $\rho$: the principal directions $\mathbf{W}_d$, the centering vector $\bar{\mathbf{x}}$, and the retained dimension $d$ are all determined by the alignment alone, so the calibration gap $\Delta = f_{\mathrm{eff}} - f_{\mathrm{obs}}$ is identical for all $\rho$ values on a given family.
-Second, $\rho$ controls attention, not geometry: increasing $\rho$ adds $\log\rho$ to the designated logits, shifting attention weight toward designated patterns, but this shift must still pass through the PCA reconstruction and argmax decoding to produce discrete residues, which is where the calibration gap arises.
-Third, $\rho$ shifts the phase transition: the logit biases pre-concentrate the attention distribution at $\beta = 0$, reducing the weighted entropy to $H_{\mathbf{r}}(0) = \log K_{\mathrm{eff}}(\mathbf{r}) < \log K$, so reaching the retrieval-phase inflection requires a higher inverse temperature $\beta^{*}(\rho) \geq \beta^{*}(1)$.
-We observed this empirically: $\beta^{*}$ increased from 4.4 ($\rho=1$, $K_{\mathrm{eff}} = 99$) to 9.3 ($\rho=1{,}000$, $K_{\mathrm{eff}} = 32.1$) on the Kunitz domain (Fig.~\ref{fig:phase-transition}).
+First, the PCA subspace is independent of $\rho$: the principal directions $\mathbf{W}_d$, the centering vector $\bar{\mathbf{x}}$, and the retained dimension $d$ are all determined by the alignment alone.
+This fixes the representation through which the conditioning signal must pass, but it does not fix the decoded marker response: both the latent share and the response vary with $\rho$ in the replicated sweeps.
+For the five Pfam families, designation and marker status coincide, so their difference is a calibration gap.
+The conotoxin designation is accession based and does not coincide with Tyr13 status; its analogous difference is descriptive.
+Second, $\rho$ controls attention, not geometry: increasing $\rho$ adds $\log\rho$ to the designated logits, shifting attention weight toward designated patterns, but this shift must still pass through finite-temperature latent noise, the normalized-coordinate PCA reconstruction, and argmax decoding to produce discrete residues.
+These operations jointly determine the decoded response.
+Third, $\rho$ shifts the entropy crossover: the logit biases make the attention uneven at $\beta = 0$ before $\beta$ does anything, reducing the weighted entropy there to the Shannon entropy $H_{\mathbf{r}}(0) = -\sum_k w_k \log w_k < \log K$ with $w_k = r_k / \sum_j r_j$.
+We observed that the crossover moved to higher inverse temperature as $\rho$ increased: $\beta^{*}$ increased from 4.4 ($\rho=1$, $K_{\mathrm{eff}} = 99$) to 9.3 ($\rho=1{,}000$, $K_{\mathrm{eff}} = 32.1$) on the Kunitz domain (Fig.~\MainRef{fig:phase-transition}).
 By contrast, hard curation (where the memory matrix is built from the designated subset only) \emph{does} change the PCA: the centering vector, principal directions, and retained dimension are all computed from $K_{\mathrm{des}}$ sequences, capturing subset-specific variation that may be orthogonal to the leading components of the full-family PCA.
-This is why hard curation achieved 100\% phenotype transfer regardless of the Fisher separation index $S$, while multiplicity weighting was limited by the full-family PCA geometry.
+Hard curation achieved 100\% marker transfer in the five Pfam families and 97.9\% in conotoxin, whereas multiplicity weighting retained the full-family PCA geometry.